No revision in petrol, diesel prices today

-Fuel prices were unchanged on Friday across various cities in the country including the national capital Delhi, Mumbai, Kolkata, and Chennai.
+The oil marketing companies (OMCs) kept petrol, diesel prices unchanged on Wednesday across various cities in the country including the national capital Delhi, Mumbai, Kolkata, and Chennai.

 In Kolkata, petrol and diesel cost Rs 104.67 per litre and Rs 89.79 per litre.
 In Chennai, they cost Rs 101.40 per litre and Rs 91.43 per litre respectively.